ank19/renoise-interval/ReadMe.md

 - Consecutive octaves
 - Fifth - fourth - fifth

-Pls. note that the note matrix used to display these features is optimized in a way, that note lines forming intervals are prioritized, which means, that there might be note lines left out in favor of other note lines which are more important, as they form intervals.

-If note lines are left out, a status bar will indicate this fact.
-Not all features are available, if note lines are left out.
-The calculation of lingering chord consonance values is not performed.
-Also, the detection of invalid counterpoint patterns is disabled.

 ## Consonance Value

 Roughly explained, the consonance value is an **approximation** to the expected level of